 Previous studies suggest that CSR perception differs according to consumers' demographic characteristics and knowledge about the concept.
 For example, Maignan (2001) examined the consumers' perception of three countries and found that US consumers value corporate economic responsibilities more than the French or Germans, who are more concerned with businesses' legal and ethical standards.
-Hur & Kim (2017) found that consumers' cultural values affect their perception of responsible conduct of companies.
+Hur & Kim (2017) found that consumers' cultural values affect their perception of the responsible conduct of companies.
 Chu & Lin (2013) identified that Chinese consumers revealed a higher level of perceived importance of CSR and expectations about CSR of cosmetics companies than respondents in the United States.
-Similarly, the study of Oe & Yamaoka (2022) suggests that consumers in emerging economies and those in developed countries.
+Similarly, the study of Oe & Yamaoka (2022) suggests that consumer perceptions and behavior towards CSR of cosmetic companies may differ between consumers in emerging economies and those in developed countries.
 Building on that, we intend to confirm that consumers from different countries may have different perceptions about the sustainable responsibilities of companies.